emmetaobrien/conp-dataset-1KGP/README.md

 This directory contains the following files:

-24 files with names of the format '1KGP_chrnn.vcf.gz', each of which should connect to the gzipped .vcf file containing 1000 Genome Project sequence variation files for the appropriate chromosome, hosted at the European Bioinformatics Institute.
+25 files with names of the format '1KGP_chrnn.vcf.gz', each of which should connect to the gzipped .vcf file containing 1000 Genome Project sequence variation files for the appropriate chromosome or mitochondrial DNA, hosted at the European Bioinformatics Institute.

 4 files in the sub-directory scripts: